danielrosehill/Claude-Code-Context-Toolkit/README.md

 - Use descriptive filenames (kebab-case)
 - Maintain index in context-data/README.md

-## Philosophy

-This plugin embraces the idea that:
-- Human and machine communication are just different dialects
-- Forcing humans to write like robots is counterproductive
-- LLMs should adapt to human expression, not vice versa
-- Simple markdown files can be highly effective for context delivery
-- Version control (Git) is an excellent context management tool

 ## Related Projects

 - [CONTEXT.md Specification](https://github.com/danielrosehill/CONTEXT.md) - Original concept and notes